Ayywer/Ayywer/README.md

 Aywer, small indie developer from Poland
 - C++, JavaScript, C#

-Also intrested in: Music, Video Editing, Astronomy, Chess
+Also interested in: Music, Video Editing, Astronomy, Chess

 - Games in progress: 2
 - Projects in progress: 0